redis-developer/banking-on-redis/docs/05-BANKING-ON-REDIS.md

 ## _Challenge 3_: Read from the Stream of Transactions ##

 Using Node Redis, you'll want to read the most recent entry in the Redis stream with the key `transactions`.
 Use the `$` symbol to retrieve the most recent entry within your stream read call.
 Parse through the results until you have a transaction object literal.
-You'll want to block for at least 10 seconds in order to capture the most recent entry.
-This call should be made with the second redis connection `redis2` to prevent locking out any other redis calls.
+You'll want to block for at least 10 seconds to capture the most recent entry.
+This call should be made with the second Redis connection `redis2` to prevent locking out any other Redis calls.

 Replace this line with your work: